Update March 2022: Atlas of Imagined Places has won the Edward Stanford Prize for Best Illustrated Travel Book, 2022.

 The London area contains a few notable locations.
 Walford, of course, from Eastenders and Canley from The Bill.
 At the more literary end is Valley Fields from PG Wodehouse and Ham - the island from Book of Dave, formerly known as Hampstead.
 And then there's East Cheam, which will be immediately obvious to older, British readers (an invention of Tony Hancock).

 A map on this resolution, though, can only scratch the surface of fictional London.
-For that, you can always browse our map of the Unreal City, which contains hundreds of fictional places in the capital.
+For that, you can always get hold of the sequel, Atlas of Imagined Cities, which presents detailed maps of fiction in 14 world cities (including London).

 Atlas of Imagined Places by Matt Brown and Rhys B Davies is out now from Batsford.
-Available via Bookshop.org or Amazon, and in all good book shops.
+Link goes to Bookshop.org, which sources books from independent bookshops, and also gives us a small commission on any sales.